If you’re an A, B or C cup, there are a plethora of bra styles out there in your size. So

 Figure out your correct bra size

-of your chest.
+your chest.
 To take this second measurement, put on a plain t-shirt bra that doesn’t have a lot of padding and

 measure around the widest part of your chest.
 To make sure you’re not pulling the tape too tight and squishing

 your boobs, take a few deep breaths.
 Once you have your bust measurement, subtract the band measurement from it.

-Your cup size is the difference between the two measurements, with each cup size letter
+Your cup size is the difference between the two measurements, with each cup size letter corresponding to an

-you are in another.
-It may take a little bit of trial and error to find your perfect bra size, which is why
+are in another.
+It may take a little bit of trial and error to find your perfect bra size, which is why Leonisa

 Consider the shape of your breasts